Covers mushrooms and other non-lichenized fungi that form multicellular fruiting bodies large enough to be seen with the unaided eye.

 Habitat: Old-growth conifer forests

-(Hygrophoropsis aurantiaca)
+False chanterelle (Hygrophoropsis aurantiaca)

-(Craterellus tubaeformis)
+Funnel chanterelle (Craterellus tubaeformis)

 Distribution: Western West Coast

-Habitat: Moist forest
+Habitat: Moist forest; woodland

 Substrate: Mossy rotten wood

-(Cantharellus formosus)
+Golden chanterelle (Cantharellus formosus)

 Description: The species epithet formosus means “finely formed” or “beautiful” and this certainly is descriptive of many of our golden chanterelles.
 The fruitbodies are often large for a chanterelle, and have a dull orange to brownish orange cap that readily bruises brownish and often is finely scaly.
 The fertile ridges often are deep and relatively thin; they are usually pale orange-yellow but may have a pinkish cast.
 The stipe usually is fairly slender and tapered downward.